Bishop Mule Days: Parade

 The annual Bishop Mule Days parade takes place on the Saturday morning before Memorial Day.
 The parade route runs north on U.S. Route 395 through downtown Bishop.
 No motorized vehicles or floats are allowed; all entries must either be on foot, or use mules or horses.
 The 2010 parade had 110 units, including 18 mule pack strings from commercial pack stations and government agencies including the United States Forest Service, the National Park Service and the Mountain Warfare Training Center operated by the United States Marine Corps.
 Many historic mule-drawn and horse-drawn vehicles participate.
 Although most parade units are from California, units from Idaho, Nevada, Iowa, Arizona, Oregon and Utah participated in 2010.

 Two mule-drawn wagons in the Bishop Mule Days parade.

 On the event of the 50th anniversary in 2019, a twenty-mule team hauled a reproduction train of borax wagons.
 The two borax wagons and water wagon were built over a period of several years in the 2010s at Engels Coach Shop in Joliet, Montana, accurately copying the originals that are on display at Furnace Creek in Death Valley, California.

 Notable attendees

 Celebrities, mule packers, politicians, actors, and park rangers have acted as the Mule Days parade grand marshals.
 Ronald Reagan, who was the sitting Governor of California at the time, acted as the parade's grand marshal in 1974.
 The Bridgeport Chronicle-Union estimated that 40,000 were in attendance to view Reagan in the parade.

-Other grand marshals of the parade have included environmentalist and Reagan cabinet member Norman Livermore, athlete and congressman Bob Mathias, National Parks Service director Horace Albright, and character actor Slim Pickens.
+Other grand marshals of the parade have included environmentalist and Reagan cabinet member Norman Livermore, athlete and congressman Bob Mathias, National Park Service director Horace Albright, and character actor Slim Pickens.

 The featured musical performer in 2010 was Lonestar and country star Jerrod Niemann performed in 2013.

 Participants in the Bishop Mule Days stand for the Star Spangled Banner, with the Sierra Nevada in the background.